Vacheron- & Audemars-Automatics

-Preamble: We can see tremendous value in the historical relevant Vacheron Constantin-automatics, which currently trade at a significant discount to their siblings, the Audemars-calibers.
-That both share the majority of their characteristics is shown below.
+Preamble: We can see tremendous value in the historical relevant early Vacheron Constantin-automatics, which currently trade at a significant discount to their siblings, the early corresponding Audemars-calibers.
+Obviously both share the majority of their characteristics and this is shown below.
+The low valuation becomes even more frappant when compared to the corresponding early Patek Philippe-Automat, the ref2526 powered by the cal12-600AT which was done in not less numbers than the Vacherons & Audemars.

 Yes, Vacheron used Quartz-Movements since the late 1970s until the 1990s -- the cal1009 & cal1010 -- when there was basically no way around them.
 But VC was not part of the C.E.H., the Swiss joint-venture of strong brands to develop a first quartz-movement, the Beta21 (1970-Apr).
 That is a bit surprising because not only almost every other relevant brand was contributing to this project but also because VC was much more innovative & willing to take risks when another movement-technology was introduced approx two decades before: the early automatics of the 1950s.